 If the project does represent a different version of some other work, that should be outlined in the brief.
 If it’s a whole new project, that should be noted, too.

-Knowing who will be receiving our direct mail package assures we’re approaching creative execution from the unique and specific perspective of our target market.
+Knowing the recipient of your direct mail package assures you’ve approached creative execution from the unique and specific perspective of your target market.
 Capturing this in the creative brief is essential.

 Much of this will be based on demographic characteristics such as age, gender, income, family status, and other criteria.

-But demographics alone don’t create a complete picture of the audience.
-There are various psychographic attributes that may be based on lifestyle, attitudes, culture, and interests that will be relevant to your message and offer.
+But you need more than demographics to create a complete picture of the audience.
+Various psychographic attributes such as lifestyle, attitudes, culture, and interests will be relevant to your message and offer.

-Essentially, we want to understand what makes our audience “tick.”
-What really motivates them?
+Essentially, you want to understand what makes your audience “tick.”
+What motivates them?
 What are their buying habits?
-How do they view our product, company, and industry?
+How do they view your product, company, and industry?
 Are they more interested in service and convenience?
-Or perhaps price is more important.
-This information can help us target messages with far more precision.
+Or is price more important?
+This information can help you target messages with far more precision.

-In some cases, it helps to review data on current customers to create a profile of who likely future customers may be.
-Sometimes these attributes aren’t easy to quantify, but envision how a specific type of person would react to the copy and design makes it easier to create more persuasive work.
+In some cases, it helps to review data on current customers to create a profile of likely future customers.
+Sometimes these attributes aren’t easy to quantify, but envisioning how a specific type of person would react to the copy and design makes it easier to create more persuasive work.

-Once we know who we’re sending our direct mail campaign to, we can address the question of who we are in the creative brief.
+Once you know who you’re sending your direct mail campaign to, you can address who you are in the creative brief.

-While direct mail may stand on its own, the best creative executions are those that fit a brand’s personality, its positioning in the market, and industry sector.
-For example, you’d probably consider financial services organizations as a bit more conservative and traditional than a fun tourist destination.
+The best creative executions fit a brand’s personality, its positioning in the market, and the industry sector.
+For example, you’d probably consider financial services organizations a bit more conservative and traditional than a fun tourist destination.